Summary

 Disclosures

-JIC is the author of a reference cited in this monograph.
-The views included in this topic are those of the authors and do not necessarily represent the views of the Centers for Disease Control and Prevention or the National Institutes of Health.
+JKH, JIC, and LEC are the authors of several references cited in this topic.
+DSS declared that he had no competing interests.
+The views included in this topic are those of the authors (DSS and JIC) and do not necessarily represent the views of the Centers for Disease Control and Prevention or the National Institutes of Health.

 Peer reviewers